openstack-archive/fuel-docs/userdocs/fuel-user-guide/cli/cli_graphs.rst

        * ``fuel2 graph upload --release <release_id> [--type graph_type] --file tasks.yaml``
        * ``fuel2 graph upload --plugin <plugin_id> [--type graph_type] --file tasks.yaml``

        | The ``--type`` parameter is optional.
-If not specified, the default graph is downloaded.
+If not specified, the default graph is uploaded.

    * - Download deployment graphs from a certain environment.
 Use the ``--all``, ``--cluster``, ``--release``, or ``plugins`` flag to specify the level of the graphs to download.
      - * ``fuel2 graph download --env <env_id> --all [--type <graph_type>] [--file <cluster_graph.yaml>]``